ElazarK/content-docs/playbooks/Extract_Indicators_Generic.md

-Deprecated: We recommend using extractIndicators command instead.
+`Deprecated` We recommend using extractIndicators command instead.

-Extract indicators from input data.
+Extracts indicators from input data.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.